Joint Memo of Support

 - Establish explicit jurisdiction for courts to issue orders recognizing an individual’s gender identity, as New Yorkers born out of state may need such orders to update identity documents in their state of birth;

-The Gender Recognition Act has had substantial input from the transgender, nonbinary, gender nonconforming, and intersex advocy community – both in New York State and nationally.
+The Gender Recognition Act has had substantial input from the transgender, nonbinary, gender nonconforming, and intersex advocacy community – both in New York State and nationally.
 The language in the bill is maximally effective, aligns with national trends (placing New York back at the forefront of progress), and genuinely addresses the issues faced by these communities on the ground.
 The Gender Recognition Act is a comprehensive bill which will address loopholes and contradictions in existing law.

 Adding a Gender-Neutral Designation

-We support the Gender Recognition Act (A3457-B/S56-B) because binary gender designations of “female” or “male” fail to adequately represent the diversity of human experience.
+We support the Gender Recognition Act (S.4402/A.5465) because binary gender designations of “female” or “male” fail to adequately represent the diversity of human experience.
 Nonbinary people have gender identities that fall outside traditional conceptions of strictly male or female.

 Self-designation occurs when an individual reports information on an application, under penalty of perjury, that does not need to be verified by any secondary source, such as a medical provider.
 Since a person’s own report is the most accurate means of ascertaining the appropriate sex designation for their documents, removing the medical attestation requirement alleviates an unnecessary and often prohibitively expensive burden placed on transgender people seeking corrected documents.
 This will ensure better access to accurate gender marker designations for all transgender people.